 Rutgers community members (students, faculty, staff) may request Diversity Peer Educators to facilitate a workshop about the following topics by submitting a program request form.
 Questions can be directed to firstname.lastname@example.org.

 Power & Privilege

 This session will allow students to separate the terms power and privilege and learn what they mean in relation to their own identity.
-Through thoughtful reflection and discussion students will come away from this session with knowledge on how they can use the power they have to fight oppression and internal/external biases.
+Through thoughtful reflection and discussion students will come away from this session with knowledge on how they can use the power they have to confront oppression and internal/external biases.

 Race in America

 This session will discuss how racial identities play a big role in our society.
 Students will discuss the first time they noticed racial differences and how those earliest messages shape their thoughts and views today.
-Students will leave the space learning how they can use what they have learned to help those that face discrimination in their daily lives.
+Students will leave the space understanding how they can use what they have learned to help those that face racial discrimination in their daily lives.

 Gender in Society: Trans Identity

 This session will create a space for students to have a dialogue regarding transgender identity and transphobia.
 Students in this session will walk away with a greater understanding of gender identity, what it means to be Trans, and the various forms of biases and transphobia that are ingrained in American culture and society.